pyguides

-Python 3.14, released in October 2025, is a significant release that delivers long-awaited changes to how annotations work, introduces a new string prefix for safe templating, and continues the ongoing effort to make the interpreter faster.
+Python 3.14, released in October 2025, is what’s new and worth upgrading for: it delivers long-awaited changes to how annotations work, introduces a new string prefix for safe templating, and continues the ongoing effort to make the interpreter faster.
 Here is a look at the most important features and what they mean for your code.

 PEP 649 changes how Python evaluates type annotations.
 In previous versions, annotations in function signatures and variable declarations were evaluated eagerly at definition time.
 This caused practical problems: forward references required quoting the type as a string, and importing types solely for annotations created circular import headaches.